Foreword

 Janie Crawford is able to retrace her steps, disembark from her own ship, come home, and remember because she has been close to death but has lived a very full life.
 So in spite of the judgmental voices that greet her upon her return, in spite of the “mass cruelty” invoked by her prodigal status, Janie has earned the right to be the griot of her own tale, the heroine of her own quest, the “member” of her own remembering.

 This passage occurs in the foreword written by Edwidge Denticat at the beginning of the novel, Their Eyes Were Watching God.
 This foreword appreciates Janie’s character and her actions, stating that this aspect of the novel has rather win laurels.
-This also means that Edwidge Denticat wants to demonstrate the objective of the novel why it is a new trend in the fiction writing industry of that times.
+It also means that Edwidge Denticat wants to demonstrate the objective of the novel why it is a new trend in the fiction writing industry of that time.

 Functions of Foreword